 Asbestos Lawsuits and Union Carbide

-Because of the harm that asbestos can cause, Kelly-Moore has faced a number of lawsuits from people who were exposed through their products and got sick as a result.
-Largely brought by painters and other construction workers, these people have filed claims by the thousands, looking for justice and compensation.
-Some cases have resulted in settlements, costing the company a lot of money.
+Because of the harm asbestos can cause, Kelly-Moore has faced several lawsuits from people exposed through their products.
+These lawsuits were largely brought by painters and other construction workers looking for justice and compensation.
+Some cases have resulted in expensive settlements, costing the company millions.

-One of these cases involved Alfredo Hernandez, a construction worker who used Kelly-Moore joint compounds and won a $55.5 million settlement because of developing mesothelioma.
-Another case was brought by Robert Tregget in 2004.
-He won his trial in California with a $36.6 million award granted by the jury.
-Several defendants were listed, and Kelly-Moore was found to be responsible for paying 14 percent of the award.
-Tregget had used a Kelly-Moore joint compound in remodeling his home.
+Robert Tregget brought another case in 2004.
+Tregget won his trial in California with a $36.6 million award.
+Several defendants were listed, and Kelly-Moore was held responsible for 14% of the damages.
+Tregget had used a Kelly-Moore joint compound when he remodeled his home.

-Kelly-Moore has faced a number of lawsuits over asbestos and has had to pay out settlements in many of them.
-In spite of this, the company has been able to avoid bankruptcy.
-This means it has also avoided creating a trust to compensate victims.
-If you think that Kelly-Moore products affected your health, talk to an experienced mesothelioma lawyer to determine if you have a case and to decide how to proceed.
+Kelly-Moore faced many lawsuits over asbestos and has paid many expensive settlements as a result.
+Despite this, the company has avoided bankruptcy.
+Kelly-Moore has also avoided the creation of a trust to compensate victims.
+If you think Kelly-Moore products affected your health, talk to an experienced mesothelioma lawyer to determine if you have a case.Get Your FREE Mesothelioma Packet